 If you do drink a lot of lime juice in your water and other beverages, try drinking from a straw.
 The acid in the limes is hard on tooth enamel, and a straw limits the amount of time spent directly between the acid and your pearly whites.

 So limes are great and are amazingly helpful with blood sugar levels.
 You want to make a great paleo margarita?
-1 shot quality tequila (made from agave), 3 shots sparkling mineral water, 1 lime quartered and squeezed into your drink.
+1 shot quality tequila (made from agave), 3 shots sparkling mineral water, and 1 lime quartered and squeezed into your drink.
 This combo is the ticket.
 Yes, you can have this and more!
-Check out our 30 Day Paleo Challenge now, we have bonuses going away that you don’t want to miss!